-- Outstanding organisational and management skills, with proven ability to manage multiple projects successfully.
+- Outstanding organisational and management skills, with proven ability to successfully manage multiple simultaneous projects.

-- An excellent command of a major modern language in addition to English would be an additional advantage.
+- Excellent command of a major language in addition to English would be an additional advantage.

-Compensation will be commensurate with the qualifications and experience required for the position.
-The successful applicant will be engaged as a full-time consultant, exclusive to CIS, with an agreed-upon annual compensation package which will be paid on a fee basis.
+Compensation will align with the qualifications and experience required for the position.
+The successful applicants will be engaged as a full-time consultants, with an agreed-upon annual compensation package which will be paid on a fee basis.
 They will be initially engaged on a one-year contract, subject to renewal.

 Particulars of the search